Arlodotexe/strix-music/build-scripts/readme.md

   - Downloaded dependencies are NOT imported to IPFS and recorded in [dependencies.json](dependencies.json).

 - **SnapshotGitRepo.ps1**
-  - Cleans the repository, removing all files that aren't checked in, and copies it into a new folder.
+  - Creates a `repo.bundle` snapshot, then clones the bundle into a the provided output folder.
 The exact same as re-cloning the repo, but without contacting the remote to do it.

 # Restoring dependencies
 Download a dependency from a known source, and use ipfs as a fallback if the original sources fail.